vikgor/iliili/iliili/README.md

     - [ ] Show animated view with %
 - [ ] Getting the questions to a local variable
 - [ ] Check if works without connection
 - [ ] Show the new question after the votes result animation

 - [x] move questions downloading from start to main interactor (start() will initiate this) [StartInteractor.swift line 35]
 - [ ]
 - [x] remove options from VC (getNewQuestion -> chosenOption1)
 - [x] MainInteractor declare var question: Question before functions
-- [ ] get rid of switch statement in interactor (use chosenOption1 and chosenOption2 instead)
+- [x] get rid of switch statement in interactor (use chosenOption1 and chosenOption2 instead)
-- [ ] previousRandomQuestionNumber can be declared before funcs as well - not really
+- [x] previousRandomQuestionNumber can be declared before funcs as well
 - [ ]
 - [ ] animations remain in VC, but the logic behind which animation to use is in presenter
 - [ ]